 Rick started drumming at the age of twelve.
 Initially self-taught, his ears led him to such powerful rhythm and blues influences of Southern Gospel music and the hit Motown and Atlantic label recording artists of the day.
 Playing club dates during his high school years throughout the Carolinas and Eastern seaboard, Rick attended to the technical aspects of drumming, but his primary focus was always playing the "groove."
 Later, while earning a Bachelor of Arts degree in Percussion Performance at East Carolina University, he expanded his rhythmic and percussion related vocabulary, studying snare drum, mallets and timpani with Harold Jones.
 He was the winner of the school’s Young Artist Concerto Award, performing the Milhaud Concerto for Batterie and Petit Orchestra with the school’s orchestra.

 In 1977, Latham was granted a prestigious teaching assistantship at North Texas State University, where he taught mallets and snare, while pursuing his Masters Degree in Percussion with Robert Schietroma and Ron Fink, and studying drumset with Jim Hall.
 While at NTSU, Rick was also a featured soloist, performing with this school’s Wind Ensemble, Percussion Ensemble, Symphony Orchestra and the legendary North Texas Lab Bands, as well as instructing the NTSU drum line.
 Since relocating to L.A. his career has remained at a whirlwind pace with only more great things on the horizon for this “Doctor of Groove”.

-In addition to maintaining a full playing and touring schedule, doing sessions, presenting master-classes and private teaching, Rick also enjoys producing, composing and writing and fuels his passion for music and performing arts education through his involvement in the evolution of new music and media technology.
+In addition to maintaining a full playing and touring schedule, doing sessions, presenting master-classes and private teaching, when time permits, Rick also enjoys producing, composing and writing and fuels his passion for music and performing arts education through his involvement in the evolution of new music and media technology.